CIBC-Internal/python/Doc/library/faulthandler.rst

    signals to dump the Python traceback.
 If *all_threads* is ``True``, produce tracebacks for every running thread.
 Otherwise, dump only the current thread.

+   The *file* must be kept open until the fault handler is disabled: see :ref:`issue with file descriptors <faulthandler-fd>`.

+   .. versionchanged:: 3.5
+      Added support for passing file descriptor to this function.

+   .. versionchanged:: 3.6
+      On Windows, a handler for Windows exception is also installed.

 .. function:: disable()